Team: Dallas Stars

 Observations

-June 2022 – One game away from sweeping the Rouyn-Nouranda Huskies in the QMJHL, Bourque has been fantastic.
-His 16 points in 11 playoff games is not nearly representative of his game-breaking skill as he put up 2.19 points per game in the regular season.
-Bourque’s positioning and situational awareness is putting him firmly among the most exciting prospects around.
+June 2022 – One game away from sweeping the Rouyn-Noranda Huskies in the QMJHL, Bourque has been fantastic.
+His 16 points in 11 playoff games are not nearly representative of his game-breaking skill, as he put up 2.19 points per game in the regular season.
+Bourque’s positioning and situational awareness are putting him firmly among the most exciting prospects around.
 His IQ allows him to make highly skilled passes that leave defenders frozen on the ice, and his slippery hands allow him to fake out almost anybody in a 1-on-1 situation.
 With these skills, Bourque is elite at creating rush chances and breakaways.
 His speed is not necessarily a worry, and he can generally keep up with the rush, but he is sometimes a little sluggish.
-Bourque’s face-off percentage (while improving) is a little worrying based on the weaker center competition in the QMJHL, and it is likely that at least in his first few seasons in the NHL he will play on the wing.
+Bourque’s face-off percentage (while improving) is a little worrying based on the weaker center competition in the QMJHL, and it is likely that, at least in his first few seasons in the NHL, he will play on the wing.
 Two years removed from being the 30th Overall Pick in the 2020 Draft, Bourque is proving that he could be among the best in the class.
-If his development continues at this pace I could see him in the NHL as soon as next season, although I think a test-run with top-six minutes in the AHL is more likely.
+If his development continues at this pace, I could see him in the NHL as soon as next season, although I think a test-run with top-six minutes in the AHL is more likely.
 Aaron Itovitch

 October 2020 – Bourque was drafted 30th overall by the Stars.
 Bourque could push for an NHL job after two more years in the QMJHL.
 Jokke Nevalainen